 WHAT: If you’ve walked around the University City neighborhood in recent months, you’ve probably noticed the chain-link fencing keeping people out of the “A” section of Clark Park.
 In early June, the fences will come down, and this section of the park will reopen to the public.

-A MASTER PLAN: The revitalization of the north section of the park was led by the Friends of Clark Park (FOCP), a nonprofit, volunteer-run organization that supports University City’s largest public green space.
+The revitalization of the north section of the park was led by the Friends of Clark Park (FOCP), a nonprofit, volunteer-run organization that supports University City’s largest public green space.
 According to Frank Chance, past-president of FOCP, a 2001 master plan suggested a general redesign and reworking of the entire park, including the “A” section.
 “There was a recognition the sidewalks were breaking up; parts of the grass were not doing very well,” says Chance.
+CLARK PARK 2.0:

-MANAGE WATER: Some of the most critical improvements to the park have to do with storm water management.
+Some of the most critical improvements to the park have to do with storm water management.
 The space with a packed gravel surface in the center of the park allows rainwater to seep into the ground, reducing runoff and keeping puddles and muddy areas from forming.
+CITY SUPPORT:

-MORE INFO: To keep tabs on the park’s reopening—and to learn how to volunteer with the FOCP—visit their website, www.friendsofclarkpark.org.
+To keep tabs on the park’s reopening—and to learn how to volunteer with the FOCP—visit their website, www.friendsofclarkpark.org

 Originally published on May 19, 2011